10 Best Herbal Juices For Pink Eye

 matricaria chamomilla juice

-Matricaria chamomilla, commonly known as chamomile, has been traditionally used for its anti-inflammatory and antiseptic properties, making it a potential natural remedy for conditions like pink eye.
+Matricaria chamomilla, commonly known as chamomile, has been traditionally used for its calming and anti-inflammatory properties, and some herbal remedies suggest it may be beneficial for treating pink eye.

-Always consult a healthcare provider before using any herbal remedies, especially for eye conditions.
+Always consult a healthcare provider before using any herbal remedy, especially for eye conditions that can worsen without proper care.

 equisetum arvense juice

-Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its high concentration of silica and other beneficial compounds.
+Equisetum arvense, commonly known as field horsetail, has been traditionally used in herbal medicine for its high concentration of silica and other compounds that may support eye health.

 salvia officinalis juice